 But seeing as this is your space, you can do what you like with the walls.
 From over-the-top colourful wallpaper that you love but daren’t use in the house to vibrant wall paints and patterns, you do what you like in this space – and don’t be persuaded otherwise.

 Have you already converted your garage?
-We’d love to see the before and after pictures of your she shed or man cave.
+We’d love to see the before and after pictures of your man cave.

 Office and marketing manager for Sloane & Sons Stylish Chairs, who sell a range of high-quality tub chairs, accent chairs and more.